sweetchipsw/sweetchipsw/README.md

 - Researching security vulnerability / Bug bounty
     - Found multiple RCE, LPE vulnerabilities in browsers, kernel drivers and so on.
-    - Check proof of concept code on  [https://github.com/sweetchipsw/vulnerability](https://github.com/sweetchipsw/vulnerability)
+    - Check proof of concept code at  [https://github.com/sweetchipsw/vulnerability](https://github.com/sweetchipsw/vulnerability)
-    - Check a list of CVEs that I've got on : [https://bughunting.io/about/](https://bughunting.io/about/)
+    - Check a list of CVEs that I've got at [https://blog.bughunting.io/about/](https://blog.bughunting.io/about/)
 - Sweetmon
     - Related with 'Researching security vulnerability'  project
     - Monitoring platform for distributed fuzzing project